aparsons/bag-of-holding/INSTALL.md

 ## Translations

 Configure your language in settings file.
-The base directory to translations file is project/locale.
+The base directory to translations files is project/locale.

 **Generate a new translation file**